Flags

 - Cllub flag

 The children had the club flag sewn on.
 The red color covered 2/20 of the flag's total area, the blue area a fifth, and the yellow 19% of the entire area.
-What% is the green area occupied?
+What percent is the green area occupied?

 - In PE

-In PE, students play a game where they do different exercises depending on the color of marble that Coach Forbes draws.
-Coach Forbes has a jar with 6 red marbles, 12 blue marbles, 16 purple marbles, two green marbles, and four yellow marbles.
-What is the
+In PE, students play a game where they do different exercises depending on the color of the marble that Coach Forbes draws.
+Coach Forbes has a jar with 6 red marbles, 12 blue marbles, 16 purple marbles, 2 green marbles, and four yellow marbles.
+What is th

 - Eight blocks